ZaneBaker2001/autonomous-ev-charging/README.md

 ## Environment design

-The below diagram outlines the design of the agent.
+The below diagram outlines the design of the environment.

 ![Environment Diagram](./sample_plots/environment_diagram.png)